ryssbowh/craft-themes/README.md

 # Craft themes

 ### This is the 3.x documentation
-### Find the developers readme [there](DEVELOPERS.md)

-Define the look and feel of your frontend with themes.
-You can use themes contributed by others or create your own.
-Themes can inherit one another and as any plugin, have settings, migrations etc.
-The Pro version will give you total control on how your sections/categories/tags/users/globals/assets and their fields are displayed.
+Version 3 has brought the pro version which is a big change from the v2 version.
+You can always use the v3 lite version which is very similar to v2 (make sure you check the breaking changes in the [developers readme](DEVELOPERS.md)) with a few other small changes.

+The pro version aims at taking control over how pages are displayed using an interface in the backend and a theme engine that is reusable, adaptable and easy to use.
+Themes are regular Craft plugins, as such they can be shared on the store, installed from packagist or created by yourself.
+They can have settings and migrations and most importantly extend each other.
+Craft backend is amazing but if you're not a developer making a frontend can be a bit daunting, the pro version should alleviate this by doing a lot of the work for you.

-The basic version will allow you to :
+The lite version will allow you to :
 - Install themes from the store or any git repository (composer, github etc)
 - Define your own themes that can extend each other
 - Choose which theme will be used for which site, language, viewport or url path according to a set of rules.

 The Pro version will allow you to :
+- Define regions in your themes
-- Assign blocks to your theme regions
+- Assign blocks to the themes regions
 - Define your own blocks
 - Cache your blocks
 - Define your own view modes for each entry types/category groups/global sets/tag groups/volumes/users layouts
-- Choose how your fields and assets are displayed on the front end depending on their view modes
+- Choose how your fields and assets are displayed on the front end depending on their view modes and options
 - Define your own fields and assets displayers
+- Use a templating cascading system that allows bespoke rendering
+- eager load fields automatically

 What it doesn't allow you to do :
 - Change the backend look and feel